Do Balance Transfers Hurt Your Credit Score?

 Opening a new card account for a balance transfer

-Opening a new balance transfer credit card may help your credit score by increasing the overall amount of credit you have available, improving your credit utilization ratio.
+Applying for a new balance transfer credit card may help your credit score by increasing the overall amount of credit you have available, improving your credit utilization ratio.
+Some cards may also offer a low introductory APR on balance transfers, which could help you manage interest payments while paying down your debt.

-However, a new card will lower your average account age, which makes up part of your credit score.
-And if you apply for several balance-transfer cards at once, that can be a red flag to creditors.
-When you apply for a credit card, the credit card company will typically request to review your credit report as part of the approval process, and the request is recorded as a hard credit check or a hard inquiry.
-This can lower your score by a few points.
-A hard inquiry can stay on your credit report for up to 2 years and affect your credit score for up to a year.
+However, it's important to know that adding a new card could lower your average account age, which makes up part of your credit score.
+If you apply for several balance transfer cards at once, that can be a red flag to creditors.
+When you apply for a credit card, the credit card company will typically request to review your credit report as part of the approval process.
+The request is recorded as a hard credit check or a hard inquiry, which can lower your score by a few points.
+A hard inquiry can stay on your credit report for up to 2 years and affect your credit score for up to a year, though the impact may lessen over time.

 Repeatedly transferring balances

-How to potentially help your credit score with balance transfers
+How to potentially help your credit score with a balance transfer

-Here are some steps you can take to use a balance transfer card to pay off debt and potentially help improve your credit score.
+Here are some steps you could consider taking to use a balance transfer card to pay off debt and potentially help improve your credit score.

-Find a new credit card with a low introductory APR
+If needed, find a new balance transfer credit card with a low introductory APR

-To maximize the impact of a balance transfer, consider opening a new credit card that features a low intro APR.
-While your overall account age will drop, you may be able to get more credit while putting a pause on higher interest charges.
+To maximize the impact of a balance transfer, consider opening a new credit card that features a low intro APR if your existing card accounts don’t have a promotional offer on balance transfers.
+While your overall account age will drop, you may be able to get more credit and pause higher interest charges.

-Use the card's low introductory APR period to pay down debt
+Use the balance transfer credit card’s low introductory APR period to pay down debt

 Balance transfer cards typically offer low interest rates on balance transfers for a limited amount of time.
 Use this low-interest period to make as big of a dent in your debt as possible to help you avoid higher interest rates on your debt when the introductory period expires.
-Paying off debt can reduce your credit utilization and help improve your credit score.
+Paying off debt using a new balance transfer credit card or a balance transfer offer from an existing card can reduce your credit utilization and help improve your credit score.

-When you transfer a balance, you’re still required to make the minimum payments on time each month.
-If you fail to pay the minimum on time, you may lose your introductory rate.
-This is usually detailed in the terms and conditions of your card.
+When you transfer a balance, you’re still required to make at least the minimum payment on time each month.
+If you fail to pay the minimum on time, you may lose your introductory or promotional rate.
+Check the terms and conditions of your card offer for more details.

 Know when your interest rate will increase

-After the introductory period for balance transfers ends, your interest rate will typically go to the standard rate for purchases.
-Your unpaid balance will then be subject to this higher rate - which can make your monthly payments higher.
-Before you commit to a new balance transfer card, understand what the APR will be when the introductory rate expires and how long the introductory rate period lasts.
+After the introductory or promotional period for balance transfers ends, your interest rate will typically go to the standard rate for purchases.
+Your unpaid balance will then be subject to this higher rate — which can make your monthly payments higher.
+Before you commit to a new balance transfer card or begin the process with an existing card, understand how long the introductory or promotional rate period lasts and what the APR will be when it expires.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.